Skip to content

 Synlecto structures the work, but you still explain, recall, compare, and answer from memory.

-A guide for context, recall tools for practice, and a clearer way back in later.
+A guide for context, recall tools for practice, and MyMap when connected concepts start to build a bigger route.

 Guide from one lecture